Postage, dispatch & delivery

 Rapeseed & coconut wax is biodegradable but should never be poured down a sink, basin, toilet waste or into the drains where serious blockages may occur.
 Dispose of residual wax as follows:

-When the candle has almost finished, leave about 0.5 cm of wax in the bottom of the container.
+When the candle has almost finished, leave about 1cm (0.5 cm for votives) of wax in the bottom of the container.
 Don't allow a candle to burn all the way down to the bottom of the glass vessel for safety reasons as the glass may crack.

-Allow any remaining molten wax to cool down sufficiently ensuring it is still fairly soft and gently scoop out any remaining wax residue from the container with a small spoon or spatula.
+Allow any remaining molten wax to cool down sufficiently ensuring it is still fairly soft and pliable, and gently scoop out any remaining wax from the container with a small wooden spoon or spatula.

 Dispose the wax into a waste bin.